SEE PACKAGES INCLUDING ::

 Monograms provides travelers access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Amsterdam.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Amsterdam and you'll be on your way in no time.
 Plus, your Local Host® will share local Amsterdam insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 Hello, my name is Léon.
-I was born and raised in Amsterdam, Capital of the Netherlands.
-After traveling and studying Tourism, I now welcome Monograms guests to Amsterdam.
+I was born and raised right here in the capital of the Netherlands.
+After traveling and studying Tourism, I now welcome Monograms guests to my amazing city.
 As a Local Host, meeting people from all over the world, and getting to know different cultures, makes my job more than enjoyable.

 Take a stroll to Dam Square, sit at one of the terraces and watch the people go by, to get a feel for the city.
 You'll see bicycles are a favorite means of transport - there are nearly as many bicycles as citizens.

 If you've read her Diary or seen the movie, you'll want to see where Anne lived and wrote her remarkable and poignant story - the Anne Frank House.
 Visit the attractive Rembrandt House where the Master lived and worked for 20 years.
 Both locations are on walking routes that your Local Host will be pleased to tell you about so you can discover more of Amsterdam at your own pace.

 See the famous Heineken Beer Brewery Museum or the more recently opened T'IJ Brewery specializing in biological ingredients with the second largest wooden windmill in the Netherlands standing next door.
 Brewery de Prael, located in a renovated building in the city center, keeps up centuries-old traditions.